cockroachlabs/open-sourced-interview-process/MarketingExercises.md

     - web page + booth + printed assets
     - Ads + email + webpage + printed content
     - Infographic + ads + guide
+    - Please note: It is encouraged that you share a campaign that includes print, digital, and environmental.
+If you do not have an example of this, no problem.
+Bring what you would like to share the most.

 - **Part 1:** Review Work - Intgrated Marketing.
 The candidate will be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
 The following are examples of questions asked in this section:
     - What was the goal of this project?
 What steps did you take to accomplish this goal?